Cobinja/CobiSymbolOutline/README.md

 ## Known Issues

-Depending on other extensions you have installed the symbol list may initially return an empty list.
+In some cases the symbol list may initially return an empty list.
 Use the "Refresh" button next to the title to fix this.